Will Storr: Books

 Storr has written six books under his own name.

 His first book, Will Storr versus The Supernatural, was an investigation into people who believe in ghosts.
-It included a behind-the-scenes exposé of the British television show Most Haunted and an interview with Gabriele Amorth, the Vatican’s chief exorcist.
+It included a behind-the-scenes exposé of the British television show Most Haunted and an interview with Gabriele Amorth, the Vatican's chief exorcist.
 Storr also tracked down Janet Hodgson, who claimed to be the focus of the Enfield Poltergeist haunting in 1977.

 The Heretics: Adventures with the Enemies of Science (published in the U.S. and Canada as "The Unpersuadables") was an investigation into irrational belief.
 Storr met creationists in Australia, the climate change denier Lord Christopher Monckton and went undercover on a trip to former World War II sites with a group of holocaust deniers including David Irving.

-Storr’s novel The Hunger and the Howling of Killian Lone was an adult fairy tale set in a Michelin starred kitchen in 1980s London.
+Storr's novel The Hunger and the Howling of Killian Lone was a work of horror fiction set in a Michelin-starred kitchen in 1980s London.

 Selfie: How We Became So Self-obsessed and What It's Doing to Us was a history of the Western self.
 In the book, Storr discusses the rise of social media and its effects, attributing many of the more harmful ones to increased pressure on individuals and what he calls "perfectionistic styles of thinking".
 In 2018 The New Yorker made a short film based on the book.

 The Science of Storytelling, was a Sunday Times Bestseller.

-The Status Game describes Storr’s theory about the hidden structure of social life, focusing on the need for social status and its effects on individual human life and society.
+The Status Game describes Storr's theory about the hidden structure of social life, focusing on the need for social status and its effects on individual human life and society.

 Storr also works as a ghostwriter.
 He wrote Ant Middleton’s memoir First Man In that was shortlisted in the 2019 British Book Awards.

 Journalism

-He has covered the South Sudanese Civil War, illegal street racing in the United Kingdom, male suicides, the Lord’s Resistance Army in Uganda, the abuse of sugar crop workers in El Salvador, and the race-hate killing of an Aboriginal man in Australia.
+He has covered the South Sudanese Civil War, illegal street racing in the United Kingdom, male suicides, the Lord's Resistance Army in Uganda, the abuse of sugar crop workers in El Salvador, and the race-hate killing of an Aboriginal man in Australia.

 He has written for media outlets including The Guardian, The Observer, The New York Times, The New Yorker, and The Times.

 He received a One World Media award, an Amnesty International award for his work regarding sexual violence against men, and an AIB award for Best Investigative Documentary in 2013 for An Unspeakable Act, a BBC World Service documentary covering human rights abuses in the Democratic Republic of the Congo.

 During his reporting in South Sudan Storr was abducted by a militia and narrowly avoided being executed.

 He has also been a guest on podcasts including Under The Skin with Russell Brand, The Jordan Harbinger Show, The Ezra Klein Show and The Joe Rogan Experience.